 |Meaning||Groups created by the organization, for the purpose of accomplishing a specific task are known as Formal Groups.||Groups created by the employees themselves, for their own sake are known as Informal Groups.|

 |Life||Depends on the type of group.||Depends on the members.|

 |Communication||Moves in a defined direction.||Stretches in all the directions.|

 Definition of Formal Group

-In general, the employees of the organization are divided into groups and a task is hand over to each group.
-In this way, the task of the group is accomplished along with the fulfillment of organizational goals.
+In general, the employees of the organisation are divided into groups, and a task is a hand over to each group.
+In this way, the task of the group is accomplished along with the fulfilment of organisational goals.
 The given are the types of formal groups:

 - Command groups: The groups that consist of managers and their subordinates.

-- Committees: The group of people who are appointed by an organization, to resolve the matters, referred to them are known as Committee.
+- Committees: The group of people who are appointed by an organisation, to resolve the matters, referred to them are known as Committee.
 For example Advisory Committee, Standing Committee, etc.

 - Task Forces: The group form to carry out a particular task is known as Task Forces.

 The groups that are created naturally, within the organisation, due to social and psychological forces are known as Informal groups.
 Under this group, the employees of the organisation, themselves enter into groups, without the approval of the management to satisfy their social needs on the job.